The Family of Bernhard Bermann

 Autoren: Serdar Ceylan and Alexander Mederer

 Descendants of the Bermann Family

-For the first time a descendant of the Bermann family contacted us in 2012.
-It was John Spitz from South Carolina.
+In 2012 another descendant of the Bermann family contacted us, John Spitz from South Carolina.

 I have some information for you regarding the family history of the Bermanns, as I am the son of Klara Bermann, born in 1893.
 My older sister Babette Wilmers is living in California.
 I live in South Carolina.
 We were born in Weiden/Oberpfalz in 1922 and 1926.